dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 Scientific and statistical aspects
 __________________________________

 The statistical methods and measures computed by the Point-Stat tool are described briefly in this section.
 In addition, :numref:`matching-methods` discusses the various interpolation options available for matching the forecast grid point values to the observation points.
-The statistical measures computed by the Point-Stat tool are described briefly in :numref:`PS_Statistical-measures` and in more detail in :ref:`appendixC`. :numref:`PS_Statistical-confidence-intervals` describes the methods for computing confidence intervals that are applied to some of the measures computed by the Point-Stat tool; more detail on confidence intervals is provided in :ref:`App_D-Confidence-Intervals`.
+The statistical measures computed by the Point-Stat tool are described briefly in :numref:`PS_Statistical-measures` and in more detail in :numref:`appendixC`. :numref:`PS_Statistical-confidence-intervals` describes the methods for computing confidence intervals that are applied to some of the measures computed by the Point-Stat tool; more detail on confidence intervals is provided in :numref:`App_D-Confidence-Intervals`.

 .. _matching-methods: